 New York rules regarding subpoenas are very similar to the federal rules.
-New York also allows the subpoena duces tecum (ordering the witness to appear and bring specified documents), which must be issued by a judge in certain proceedings.49
+New York also allows the "subpoena duces tecum".
+A "subpoena duces tecum" is an order for a witness to appear and bring specified documents.
+In certain proceedings, a judge must issue a subpoena duces tecum.